nahidulhasan/eloquent-filter/README.md

 # Laravel Eloquent Filter
-  This module lets you filter Eloquent data using query filters.
+  This simple package helps you filter Eloquent data using query filters.

 ## Installation